avigewirtz/avigewirtz.github.io-/git-and-github/background/README.md

 ## Version Control

-In important software projects, it is crucial to keep track of all material changes to the codebase.
+In important software projects, it is crucial to keep track of all material changes made to the codebase over time.
 Maintaining such a record provides the capability to revert to a previous version when necessary.&#x20;

 The most basic approach involves duplicating a codebase on the local filesystem each time a snapshot of its current version is desired.
 Although this method is reasonably effective for small projects, it rapidly becomes unwieldy and error-prone as projects grow in size.&#x20;